lbhoe/lbhoe.github.io/_posts/2022-12-29-holiday-hack-challenge-2022.md

 OK, one more to rule them all and in the darkness find them.

-Let's watch for one line from the JavaScript\: let byteCharacters = atob
+Let's watch for one line from the JavaScript: `let byteCharacters = atob`

-Oh, and that string might be GZip compressed - I hope that's OK!
+Oh, and that string might be GZip compressed \- I hope that's OK!

 Just in case they try this again, please alert on that HTTP data with message Suspicious JavaScript function, possible Dridex infection